RACE DEBRIEF

-Despite being the new kid on the block with only two races under its belt so far, the Saudi Arabian GP has quickly established itself as a thrilling watch as the drivers battle it out under the lights around the fastest street circuit on the F1 calendar.
-In the second of our new series, Formula 1 paddock stalwart Amy Overy – aka food blogger F1 Foodie – gives us a guided tour of the best eats, treats and things to do when fans visit Jeddah.
+Despite having only a handful of races under its belt so far, the Saudi Arabian Grand Prix has quickly established itself as a thrilling watch as the drivers battle it out under the lights around the fastest street circuit on the F1 calendar.
+There's plenty more to see when visiting Jeddah too.

 The track, which is located on the Jeddah Corniche adjacent to the Red Sea, boasts 27 corners – the most of any F1 circuit – and has produced some of the most exciting racing in recent times.

-Aston Martin Cognizant Aramco F1 team test and reserve driver, and Saudi Airline ambassador, Stoffel Vandoorne enjoys the warm welcome he receives whenever he visits the largest country on the Arabian Peninsula.
+Aston Martin's test and reserve driver, and Saudi Airline ambassador, Stoffel Vandoorne enjoys the warm welcome he receives whenever he visits the largest country on the Arabian Peninsula.

 "The Jeddah circuit is located in a nice part of Saudi next to the Red Sea, and due to being one of the higher speed tracks it’s certainly one of the most physical and challenging to drive.”